Why use Kafka Connect?~ NaN minutes

 If a connector crashes or is paused, Conduktor will alert you:

 The number of available connectors and tasks is now 1 instead of the expected 2.

 Let's say the three connectors have 2 tasks each which are spread amongst these three workers:

 Worker 2 dies, a rebalancing occurs automatically: tasks of Worker 2 are re-assigned to the available workers Worker 1 and 3:

-As mentioned above, source offsets (the checkpoint the connectors used to remember where they “were” in the source data) are stored in a Kafka topic in distributed mode.
-Therefore, in case of failure, Kafka Connect recovers the necessary source offsets from its topic, and start new tasks from these previously committed offsets.
+As mentioned above, source offsets (the checkpoint the connectors used to remember where they "were" in the source data) are stored in a Kafka topic in distributed mode.
+Therefore, in case of failure, Kafka Connect recovers the necessary source offsets from its topic, and starts new tasks from these previously committed offsets.

 Kafka Connect is one of the nicest accelerators around Apache Kafka, to integrate our legacy databases into Apache Kafka, or to populate our large BI databases from realtime data processed by Kafka.
 All this without coding anything!
 How magic is that?